DoTheEvo/Traefik-simplest-step-by-step/README.md

     Typicly you see guides having just single compose file called `docker-compose.yml` with several services/containers and then it is just `docker-compose up -d` to start it all.
     You don't even need to bother defining networks with that.
-    But this time I prefer small and separate steps when learning this new shit.
+    But this time I prefer small and separate steps when learning new shit.
-    So that's why going with custom named docker-compose files.
+    So that's why going with custom named docker-compose files as it allows separation.

     *extra info2:*</br>
-    What you can also see in tutorials is no mention of traefik.yml(traefik.toml) and stuff is just passed from docker-compose file using docker's command.</br>
+    What you can also see in tutorials is no mention of traefik.yml(traefik.toml) and stuff is just passed from docker-compose file using docker's command or labels.</br>
     like this: `command: --api.insecure=true --providers.docker`</br>
-    But that way feels bit more messy than having nicely structured yml file, but it does give benefit of having more centralized one-place to manage stuff, not this dancing between various config files.
-    Also .env file variables works for compose files but not for static config files, so that's another benefit of maybe rather going command way.
+    But that way compose files look much more messy and you can't do everything from there.
+    So nicely structured yml file can be easier to digest.</br>

 - **add labels to containers** that you want traefik to route.</br>
-Here are examples of whoami, nginx, apache, portainer.
+Here are examples of whoami, nginx, apache, portainer.</br>
-As is obvious from the patern, all that is needed is adding few self-explanatory labels.
+As is obvious from the patern, all that is needed is adding few self-explanatory labels.</br>
+But just in case
+  - first label enables traefik
+  - second label defines router named `whoami` that listens on entrypoint web(port 80)
+  - third label defines a rule for this `whoami` router, specificly that when url equals `whoami.whateverblablabla.org` (the domain name comes from the .env file), that it means for router to do its job and route it.
+  - fourth label does not exists, but pure absence of anything else is worth mentioning, nothing else is said but traefik knows to route trafik to that container and all the details.

     `whoami-docker-compose.yml`
     ```
-    version: '3'
+    version: "3.7"

     services:
       whoami: